How Houseflies Can Bring Dangerous Bacteria Into Your Home

-- Depending on the size of the fly a female can lay up to 500 eggs over a period of 3 to 4 days.
-Within a few hours—normally between 8 and 20 hours—of the female laying her eggs the maggots emerge.
-They eat anything and prefer a warm moist environment.
+- Depending on the size of the fly, a female can lay up to 500 eggs over a period of three to four days.
+Within a few hours—normally between 8 and 20 hours—of the female laying her eggs, the maggots emerge.
+They eat anything and prefer a warm, moist environment.
 The maggots continue to develop and grow for the next 4 to 10 days and then move onto the next stage of their growth.

-They can travel up to six miles within a 24 hour period although most of them tend to stay around their breeding areas.
+- They can travel up to six miles within a 24-hour period, although most of them tend to stay around their breeding areas.

 Now that we know how they live and breed, let's look at how they introduce germs into our homes.

-- Flies feel, taste and smell with the hairs that cover their body.
-In particular the hairs that are around its mouth and on its feet are both used for tasting food.
-So basically a fly can taste what it walks on.
+- Flies feel, taste, and smell with the hairs that cover their body.
+In particular, the hairs that are around its mouth and on its feet are both used for tasting food.
+So basically, a fly can taste what it walks on.
 If they have found a potential food source, they put the food in their mouth to taste it again.